harshavv2504/Deepgram_Voice_Agent/SECURITY.md

 **Remember**: Security is everyone's responsibility.
 If you see something, say something.

-For more information about IndiVillage's commitment to security, visit our [security page](https://indivillage.com/security).
+For more information about TechFlow's commitment to security, visit our [security page](https://techflow.com/security).